With Great Power

 The next morning, she got up and turned on the news, expecting to see The Razor dead or captured.
 Instead, she saw the smoking ruin of Manhattan—why Manhattan, always?
 Was it just expected, at this point?—and listened to a shaky, dirt-smeared reporter announce that Bionica was in a coma and The Silent Warrior was dead.

 It never seemed real, when one of them died.
-Like a joke she didn’t understand, even though she could tell it had been made at her own expense.
+Like a joke she didn’t understand, even though she knew had been made at her expense.